Charlie Bolling: Professional career

 In 1987, Bolling opened the year with a top ten finish at the Bob Hope Chrysler Classic.
 He then made the cut in three of his final four events on the West Coast swing.
 However, he missed the cut in 10 of his next 15 events; when he did make the cut he did not record any top-25s.
 At his next event after this stretch, the Hardee's Golf Classic, he played much better.
 He opened with rounds of 67 (−3) an 65 (−5).
 This put him in a tie for fifth place, three back of the lead.
 However, he shot over-par in the final two rounds and finished T-30.
 The following week he played the Buick Open.
 During the second round, Bolling made a hole-in-one.
 He won the use of a car for a year.
-His was his fifth ace of the his career.
+His was his fifth ace of his career.
 Despite the ace he missed the cut.
 The following week he played the Federal Express St. Jude Classic.
 Bolling shot a first round 67 (−5) to tie for second place, one back of the lead.
 In the second round, however, Bolling saw his score "soar" to an 81 (+9) and he missed the cut.
 At this point he was 131st on the money list, outside of the top 125 to automatically secure PGA Tour membership.
 In his last 12 events he made the cut in seven but only recorded one top-25, a T-14 at the Greater Milwaukee Open, and failed to move into the top 125 of the money list.
 He finished 128th on the money list.

 In 1988, Bolling played his final season on the PGA Tour.
 He opened the season poorly, missing the cut in his first seven events.
 However, during this time period he managed to qualify for the 1988 U.S. Open.
 In the opening round of the event, held at The Country Club at Brookline, Massachusetts, he shot an 80 (+9).
 He shot a second round 74 (+3) and missed the cut by eight strokes.
 After the U.S. Open, Bolling made the cut in two of next three events, his first cuts made of the season.
 However, he failed to make the cut in his final eight events of the year.
 During the year, Bolling broke his arm in a "non-golfing accident" which severely "curtailed his career."